UCLA Extension Winter School in collaboration with ASEEDER

 1. Understand statistical terminology

-2. Understand concepts of statistics and quantitative methods
+2. Understand various concepts of statistics and quantitative methods

 3. Recognize business, medical, and scientific applications of statistical data